-Note: This survey includes oversamples of non-Hispanic Asian adults, non-Hispanic Black men and Hispanic men.
+Sample sizes and margins of error, ATP Wave 148 Group Total sample Unweighted sample size 8,638 Plus or minus 1.5 percentage points Note: This survey includes oversamples of non-Hispanic Asian adults, non-Hispanic Black adults, Hispanic adults, adults ages 18 to 29 and panelists who are using a Center-provider tablet.
 Unweighted sample sizes do not account for the sample design or weighting and do not describe a group's contribution to weighted estimates.
-See the Sample design and Weighting sections above for details.
+Refer to the Sample design and Weighting sections above for details.
+PEW RESEARCH CENTER